-Almost a fifth of the country's greenhouse gas emissions come from transport, and as we're one of New Zealand's major fuel companies, we know the products we sell contribute to this.
+Almost a fifth of the country's greenhouse gas emissions come from transport.

-At Z, we’re committed to helping our customers reduce carbon emissions from the fuels we sell, and making biodiesel available is the single biggest step we can take towards that.
-Biodiesel is made from renewable resources, and is a more sustainable and cleaner burning alternative to ordinary diesel.
-While relatively new for New Zealand, biodiesel is commonly used across Europe and many other countries, and has been for nearly 20 years.
+Making biodiesel available is the single biggest and simplest step we can take right now towards that goal.
+The biodiesel we sell is made from renewable resources and is a more sustainable and cleaner burning alternative to ordinary diesel.
+While relatively new for New Zealand, biodiesel is commonly used across Europe and many other countries and has been for nearly 20 years.

 Switching to Z Bio D is an easy way for you to make a difference.

 Biodiesel burns more cleanly than ordinary diesel, creating less of the particulate matter in exhaust emissions that contribute to air pollution.

 Z Bio D is made from tallow, an inedible by-product of the meat industry, which doesn’t compete with food production.

 Z Bio D is a high quality, sustainable biodiesel that helps New Zealand's diesel community reduce emissions and reduce our environmental impact.

 Z’s B100 diesel will meet the New Zealand and European biodiesel standard – where biodiesel has been used for many years.